Why you should watch this sci-fi escape room thriller on Amazon Prime

 The chamber isn't just a room.
 Howard isn't merely a snarky AI and the dreams aren't random.

-But while Infinity Chamber's ending is satisfying enough to deem the film a solid weeknight grab-a-glass-of-wine-and-chill choice, it's not without a few shortcomings.
+But while Infinity Chamber's ending is satisfying enough to deem the film a solid weeknight grab-a-glass-of-wine-and-chill choice, it's not without shortcomings.
 Those come from the film's half-baked sub-plots.

 Instead of delving into those concepts, however, a ton of time is spent rehashing Frank's pain of residing in the metal chamber and building up to the first milestone -- one that's so obvious, I was confused by how it was supposed to be a surprise at all.